Sinc-collocation methods with consistent collocation points for Fredholm integral equations of the second kind: Fundamental definitions and theorems for Sinc methods

-We call this approximation the ``DE-Sinc approximation.''
-By the same replacement in the SE-Sinc quadrature~\eqref{eq:SE-Sinc-quad}, we have
+We refer to this approximation as the ``DE-Sinc approximation.''
+By the same replacement in the SE-Sinc quadrature~\eqref{eq:SE-Sinc-quad}, we obtain

-We call this approximation the ``DE-Sinc quadrature.''
+We refer to this approximation as the ``DE-Sinc quadrature.''
 In these cases, the domain $\domD$ in Definition~\ref{Def:LC} should be $\DEt(\domD_d)=\{z=\DEt(\zeta):\zeta\in\domD_d\}$ (see also an example figure \cite[Fig.~2]{OMS}), which is a Riemann surface infinitely rotating around the endpoints \footnote{More detailed explanation/figure can be found in Tanaka et al.~\cite{tanaka09:_class_of}}.
 Error analyses of the above approximations are described as follows.

 \begin{theorem}[Tanaka et al.~{\cite[Theorem~3.1]{tanaka09:_class_of}}] Let $f\in\LC_{\alpha}(\DEt(\domD_d))$ for $d$ with $0<d<\pi/2$, let $N$ be a positive integer, and let $h$ be selected by the formula